October 12, 2016 Recital

 Arm & Hammer Baking Soda

-I currently dissolve a small plastic yogurt spoon full of sodium bicarbonate in a small glass of water in the morning each day.
-I sips from it throughout the day, until it is all consumed, by bedtime.
+I currently dissolve a plastic yoghurt spoon full of sodium bicarbonate in a glass of water in the morning each day.
+I sip from it throughout the day, until it is all consumed, by bedtime.
 That is my maintenance dose, which evidence suggests is holding the line against a recurrence of the Big C.

 NB: I have read that sodium bicarbonate overdosage could lead to alkalosis, which is, shall we say, “not good”.
 I have honestly related my personal experience with sodium bicarbonate, but I cannot be held responsible for what anyone does with this information.
 That is his or her own personal responsibility.